Home > Horse Racing Betting > Horse Racing News > Preakness Stakes

 Most of the jockeys you see on this list won the Preakness Stakes several times way back in the day.
 However, it isn't out of the ordinary to see an active jockey go on a bit of a run.
 The most famous run in recent times, of course, is Victor Espinoza, who won the Kentucky Derby and the Preakness Stakes in consecutive years with California Chrome and American Pharoah respectively.

 Kent Desormeaux won his third Preakness Stakes aboard Exaggerator in 2016, giving him a span of 18 years from his first Preakness victory until his third.

 The record of six Preakness Stakes victories held by Eddie Arcaro figures to stand up for quite some time in the future though, as no active jockey has more than three career Preakness Stakes wins.

-D. Wayne Lukas also has six Preakness Stakes wins.
+R. Wyndham Walden and Bob Baffert hold the record for Preakness Stakes victories with seven.
+The record of seven by Walden stood for 120 years, but Baffert tied the record in 2018 with Justify’s win.
+D. Wayne Lukas has six Preakness Stakes wins.
 It's plausible for him to get his seventh as well, though it's been a while since he's trained a champion three-year old pony, and his options are incredibly limited at the end of his career.